City of Mason Municipal Aquatic Center in Mason, OH

 Installer: Valley Interior Systems

-Can a single building enclosure system save time and money on multiple building projects?
-ArmorWall can!
-In the fall of 2019, the City of Mason began demolition of an outdoor pool in order to make way for the construction of a new state-of-the-art indoor aquatic center, and an addition to follow, that would serve as a premier amenity for City of Mason residents.
+Story: In the fall of 2019, the City of Mason began demolition of an outdoor pool in order to make way for the construction of a new state-of-the-art aquatic center with both indoor and outdoor amenities, and an addition to follow, that would serve as a premier amenity for City of Mason residents.
 The new center features a heated leisure pool, an enclosed 50-meter pool, a community room, a catering area and covered entrance that welcomes guests.

 The center’s building enclosure system was originally planned with traditional budget-friendly component materials including metal studs, gypsum sheathing, a layer of continuous insulation and an exterior veneer.
 Project teams often use this type of traditional layered system to keep costs down and meet minimum code standards.
 As construction began, the building enclosure installer – Terry Diltz of Valley Interior Systems, an experienced building scientist – suggested the project team take a look at ArmorWall, which he had been introduced to by Aaron Spencer of REPS of Ohio, the local Sales Representative.
 Together, Terry Diltz and Aaron Spencer brought the ArmorWall opportunity to the general contractor Conger Construction, who then presented it to the project architect, Chris Sample of Champlin Architecture, to consider it for the job.